sladecek/jmaze/README.md

 printed.
 Therefore each room and wall must have geometric coordinates assigned in the process of maze making.
 In case of planar (2D) mazes, the rooms can be drawn to screen or paper in a straightforward way.
-Three-dimensonal mazes such as Möebius or spheric mazes are not so simple.
+Three-dimensional mazes such as Möbius or spherical mazes are not so simple.
 Their planar coordinates make sense only in certain region of the maze and several maze regions must be cleverly glued together when printing the maze.
 The `ILocalCoordinateSystem` interface is